-Along these lines, although probably the territory was inhabited Menorca before, the earliest evidence that has come down to us are for the beginning of the Bronze Age, the period known PreTalayotic, which covers roughly from 2000 to 1200 before of Christ.
+Along these lines, although probably the territory was inhabited Menorca before, the earliest evidence that have come down to us are for the beginning of the Bronze Age, the period known PreTalayotic, which covers roughly from 2000 to 1200 before of Christ.

-Apparently, they were peaceful hunters and gatherers who inhabited the villages menorquines during that period.
+Apparently they were peaceful hunters and gatherers who inhabited the villages menorquines during that period.
 As a refuge from the outset used the natural caves.
 However, he soon began to appear scattered small villages, usually consisting of no more than 10 homes.

 Talaiots y Taules

-Deserve special mention funerary buildings, a plant similar to the houses (ground long and crowned one end by a semicircular apse or targeted), which are called shuttles because of its shape of an inverted boat.
+Deserve special mention funerary buildings, plant similar to the houses (ground long and crowned one end by a semicircular apse or targeted), which are called shuttles because of its shape of an inverted boat.
 Inside house one or two overlapping cameras, which are accessed by your broker.
-The most famous is the Naveta d’es Tudons and by Rafal Rubí.
+The most famous are the Naveta d’es Tudons and by Rafal Rubí.

 In addition, coinciding with the heyday of the megalithic culture in the year 1200 BC talaiotic period starts.